Shayan-2/SafePath/README.md

 # SafePath

-SafePath helps users find the safest route in Toronto by combining Google Maps directions with real police crime data.
+SafePath helps users find the safest route in Toronto by combining Leaflet Javacript Library for interactive maps with real police crime data.

 ## Features